aws/amazon-chime-sdk-ios/README.md

 #### Use case 11.
 Start receiving remote video.

-By default, you’ll not receive remote videos after session started.
-You can call `startRemoteVideo` to start receiving.
+You can call `startRemoteVideo` to start receiving remote videos, as this doesn’t happen by default.

 ```swift
 meetingSession.audioVideo.startRemoteVideo()